-Silicone mastic sealants can be installed either 'within' the rendered finish or as detailed by the sealant manufacturer.
-General good practice would be to apply the silicone into a prepared 5 / 6mm gap, and filling the gap with the silicone or other approved elastomeric sealant, and the final finish taken over the top.
-This is generally preferred when using thicker coat finishes such as dashing aggregate, brick effect render, acrylic or clay brick slips.
+Silicone mastic sealants can be installed either 'within' the brick slip finish or as detailed by the sealant manufacturer.
+General good practice would be to apply the silicone into a prepared 5 / 6mm gap, and filling the gap with the silicone or other approved elastomeric sealant, and the brick slips are taken over the top.
 The preferred method of sealing should be discussed with the system designer.